 6. Property taxes

-The Tax Cuts and Jobs Act also lowered the amount that can be taken as a personal deduction for property taxes to $10,000; previously there was no limit.
-However, similar to the mortgage interest deduction, the limit does not apply to properties operated as rental businesses.
-So owners of rental properties can take the full amount of property taxes as business deductions.
+Personal deductions for property taxes are capped at $10,000.
+However, similar to the mortgage interest deduction, the limit doesn’t apply to properties operated as rental businesses.
+Owners of rental properties can take the full amount of property taxes as business deductions.

 You can deduct the cost of any insurance that covers your rental property.
 You can also claim a deduction for private mortgage insurance (PMI) premiums on rental property for the year they were paid.
 However, if you prepay PMI premiums for multiple years in advance, you can only deduct the part of the PMI payment that applies to that year.